golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/yagna-installation-for-requestors.md

 You might be asked to modify your PATH afterward.

 {% /tab %}
-{% tab label="Windows Manual installation" %}
+{% tab label="Windows" %}

-Alternatively, if you can't install it easily, you can do it manually in the following way:
+There's no easy installer for Windows, thus you must install it manually yourself using the instructions below.

 1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/latest](https://github.com/golemfactory/yagna/releases/latest).